dwyl/elixir-auth-facebook/README.md

 ```

 Facebook will send the user's credentials to the endpoint you created, and the controller/callback will receive them in the `params`.
-We use again the `ElixirAuthFacebook` to handle these "params" and deliver the user's identity.
+We use again the `ElixirAuthFacebook` module to handle these "params" and deliver the user's identity.

 It eventually sends back the object below which identifies the user :eyes: